azad6026/nikpro-source/content/blog/es6-export-and-import-statements-explained-with-examples.md

 Additionally we could import defaults as in export.
 It is possible to have a default [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) (whether it is an object, a function, a class, etc.).
 The `import` statement may then be used to import such defaults:

 ```
-import myDefault from '/modules/my-module.js';<br />// myModule used as a namespace<br />import myDefault, {foo, bar} from '/modules/my-module.js';
+import myDefault from '/modules/my-module.js';
+// myModule used as a namespace
+import myDefault, {foo, bar} from '/modules/my-module.js';
 // specific, named imports
 ```